Lack of interest in elections needs to change - Vanderhoof Omineca ExpressVanderhoof Omineca Express

 As much as people want to complain about politicians, their interest in politics is rarely mirrored by the actual turnout of voters.

-Those numbers earned Vanderhoof and Fort St. James ranking 101 and 67, respectively, on the list of 160 B.C. communities reporting their 2018 election results.
+Those numbers earned Vanderhoof and Fort St. James ranking 101 and 67, respectivley, on the list of 160 B.C. communities reporting their 2018 election results.

 At the extreme low end of the scale were Terrace, ranked 155 with a voter turnout of 17.77 per cent, and Zeballos, ranked at 160, which reported no voters at all.